johnlyzhou/behavenet_neurocaas/README.md

 examples/ - example JSON files required for NeuroCAAS analysis usage

-gamma/ - standard PS-VAE hyperparameter search over alpha, beta, and gamma

-nogamma/ - modules to run the PS-VAE hyperparameter search without the gamma hyperparameter, uses the nogamma branch of behavenet
+behavenet/ - modules to run the PS-VAE hyperparameter search

 instance/ - scripts and other files to automate the BehaveNet analysis on NeuroCAAS